tahoe-lafs/tahoe-lafs/zfec/README.txt

  * Utilities

 The filefec.py module has a utility function for efficiently reading a file and encoding it piece by piece.
-This module is used by the "fec" and "unfec" command-line tools from the bin/ directory.
+This module is used by the "zfec" and "zunfec" command-line tools from the bin/ directory.

  * Dependencies